How to Install and Use the Symfony ComponentsEdit this page

 1. If you're creating a new project, create a new empty directory for it.

-2. Open a terminal and use Composer to grab the library.
+2. Open a terminal, step into this directory and use Composer to grab the library.

 $ composer require symfony/finder